 - work in hand and on the lunge

 Licensed teachers of the School of Légèreté can continue to improve their knowledge beyond the three-year basic training course by participating in advanced training clinics.

 The programme of advanced clinics includes the further training of the teachers in dressage, work in hand, lungeing, jumping and giving lessons both to their own students and to unknown guest riders.

 All clinics of the School of Légèreté are open to spectators who can follow all of the lessons as well as participate in theory and Q&A sessions.

 Riders of any standard, with any type of horse, can arrange to have lessons according to Philippe Karl's philosophy:

-- by participating in an open clinic taught by a licenced teacher of the School
+- by participating in an open clinic taught by a licensed teacher of the School

-- or by contacting their nearest licenced teacher to arrange private lessons.
+- or by contacting your nearest licensed teacher to arrange private lessons.